mtnmunuklu/bavul/README.md

 ## Usage

-Bavul consists of 2 different services: [authentication](authentication) and [api](api).
+Bavul consists of 3 different services: [vulnerability](vulnerability), [authentication](authentication) and [api](api).
 All incoming requests are first forwarded to the API service.
 Afterwards, the API service decides to which service the incoming request will be forwarded.
 The requested URL plays a role in the decision-making process.

 To understand the features of each service, the available endpoints, how to make requests, and the expected responses, refer to the [swagger.yml](docs/api/swagger.yml) file under the `docs` folder.